imbue-ai/untitled-ai.github.io/about.md

 # About us
 Hi there!
 Generally Intelligent is is an early-stage AI research company.
 We’re working directly on building human-level general machine intelligence that can learn naturally in the that way humans do.
 Our mission is to understand the fundamentals of learning and build safe, humane machine intelligence.

-We’re supported by investors that include Y Combinator, former researchers from OpenAI, the founders of Dropbox, Lightspeed Venture Partners, and Threshold Ventures (formerly DFJ).
+We have enough funding to last a very long time, supported by investors that include Y Combinator, former researchers from OpenAI, the founders of Dropbox, Lightspeed Venture Partners, and Threshold Ventures (formerly DFJ).

 **We're hiring!** If you're excited about the prospect of working directly on safe human-level intelligence, take a look at our [jobs page](https://www.notion.so/Generally-Intelligent-Job-Board-62b9247c778447989ec8006951843ce8) and drop us a note at [jobs@generallyintelligent.ai](mailto:jobs@generallyintelligent.ai).